syadav001/fdk-client-java/documentation/APPLICATION.md

 Success.
 Updates and returns a cart object as shown below.
-Refer `UpdateRequestCartResponse` for more details.
+Refer `UpdateCartDetailResponse` for more details.

 Schema: `UpdateCartDetailResponse`